Praneet460/Udacity-With-Flutter/demo_hello_rect/README.md

 # Build a Hello Rectangle App

-This application is build under **Udacity** course on 'Build Native Apps With Flutter
+This application is build under **Udacity** course on Build Native Apps With Flutter.

 ## Goals